 This last step will require a little practice but is straightforward once successfully done a few times.

-Never refuel your brush cutter when it’s hot.
+Never refuel your petrol engine brush cutter when it’s hot.

 When you’ve finished using your brush cutter, wipe it clean with a damp rag to remove any dirt or fuel residue.
 Be sure to also wipe clean the cutting head with a lightly oiled rag for lubrication and to prevent rust.